-All summaries, profiles and analysis will be presented for the THS 2.2 Menthol, mCC and SA arms.
+All summaries, profiles and analysis will be presented for the day before the assessment in the THS 2.2 Menthol, mCC and SA arms.

 The total score, along with the percent change from baseline will be summarized.
 The answers to the individual questions, along with the total score, the changes and percent changes from baseline will be listed.